EgRoku/GenerateThyReadMe/README.md

 ## Usage

-Once software is downloaded and Node packages are initialized, it's time to get started!

-Within the directory for this project, initialize prompts in the command line using "node index.js".
+Initialize Packages using npm i

+Start the app using node index.js

-Then enter the info for the prompts and it will add a new README file that will be generated and placed into the 'dist' folder.
+Follow the prompts and the completed readme where be placed in the dist folder

-Not sure what to input for a certain section?
-Follow the guidelines outlined below.

 ## Questions